Skip navigation

 • Research ways to reduce the ecological footprint of increasingly prevalent megacities.

-• Review environmental cleanup work plans to determine the effectiveness of the remedial activities for mitigating soil or groundwater contamination.
+• Review work plans to determine the effectiveness of activities for mitigating soil or groundwater contamination.

-• Study historical climate change indicators found in locations such as ice sheets or rock formations to develop models related to current climate changes.
+• Study historical climate change indicators found in locations, such as ice sheets or rock formations to develop climate change models.

 • Test industrial diamonds or abrasives, soil, or rocks to determine their geological characteristics, using optical, x-ray, heat, acid, or precision instruments.